 "Be vocal, be visible, be visionary.
 There is no shame in stepping forward, but there is great risk in holding back and hoping for the best." - Higher Education Center

 Dr. Sally Spencer-Thomas sees issues of suicide prevention and mental health promotion from a host of perspectives.
 Clinical psychologist.
 Mental health advocate.
 Faculty member.
-Patient.
-And survivor.
+Researcher.
+And suicide loss survivor.

 She has earned an international reputation as an entrepreneur and innovator in social change.
 Along the way, she’s helped establish many large-scale, gap-filling mental health efforts, including Man Therapy (www.ManTherapy.org) and National Action Alliance for Suicide Prevention.